 SECTION 1.1.
 Supplement not Supplant.
 The Leadership School shall ensure that federal funds will be used to supplement, not supplant regular non-federal funds.

 SECTION 1.2.
 Documentation.
-Documentation shall be maintained, or caused to be maintained, by the School Operations Manager.
+Documentation shall be maintained, or caused to be maintained, by the Executive Director or designee.
 The documentation must clearly demonstrate the supplementary nature of federal funds.

 SECTION 2.
 Federal Grant Allowable Expenditures.

-Prior to expending funds, the School Operations Manager shall consult the appropriate OMB Circular (OMNI Circular) or other federal guidance to determine what costs are allowable under the grant awarded.
-The School Operations Manager shall ensure that all grant funds are expended in accordance with the requirements in section 2.1 and the Circular or other applicable federal law or rule.
+Prior to expending funds, the Executive Director or designee shall consult the appropriate OMB Circular (OMNI Circular) or other federal guidance to determine what costs are allowable under the grant awarded.
+The Executive Director or designee shall ensure that all grant funds are expended in accordance with the requirements in section 2.1 and the Circular or other applicable federal law or rule.

 Section 2.1 Allowability.